-Small mobile devices using the Web will offer consumers as well as businesses access to products and services anytime, anywhere, and by shifting even more power from producers to consumers, the falling cost of information provides a powerful feedback loop for the economic production cycle.
-The introduction of millions of small devices at the fingertips of consumers no matter where they are will require more Web Services.
+The introduction of millions of small devices at the fingertips of consumers, no matter where they are, will require more Web Services.
 Web Services will enable information transactions of every kind and automation of these activities will certainly mean a fundamental empowerment of the Information Age to meet its true potential.

-It is this need for ubiquitous connection to global computational resources that is signaling the arrival of the Information Revolution connecting everybody to everybody.
+It is this need for ubiquitous connection to global computational resources which is signaling the arrival of the Information Revolution connecting everybody to everybody.
 All we are waiting for now is the intelligent, automatic applications to make transactions occur at the speed of light.